Learn Possessive Adjectives and Pronouns in Italian

 The possessive adjectives are always preceded by the definite article.

-The pronouns are used on their own to refer to something that has already been mentioned or that is actually present.
+The pronouns are used on their own to refer to something that has already been mentioned or that is present.

 Use of article with Italian Possessive adjectives and pronouns